Charlotte Area Lifestyle

 Mint Museum of Art patrons dine at Halcyon, a Flavors from the Earth restaurant that features artisinal farms, dairies and wineries from the Carolinas and beyond.

 Attached to the Mint Museum Uptown, Halcyon makes mouths water with seasonal, “farmhouse-chic” dishes.
 But in addition to the food, their cocktails are turning heads because of resident Mixologist Maggie Ruppert’s inventive libations.
+“Take the Wine n’ Shine for instance, which blends locally made Cheerwine soft drink with bourbon-soaked cherries, NC moonshine, apple brandy from nearby Asheville and orange bitters.”
+As for other unexpected cocktail ingredients, look for house made bread and butter pickles, ham hock stuffed olives or locally made muscadine wine to show up in your glass.

 After opening its doors 24/7 in the spring of 2008, Amelie’s French Bakery has a loyal following.
 But nothing has quite captured the hearts of its fans like the salted caramel brownie, which The Pioneer Woman, blogger and Food Network chef, emphatically renamed “Stick a Fork in Me.
 I’m Done.”
 Other Amelie’s treats were even spotted in the train car scene of The Hunger Games, which was filmed in and around Charlotte.